Advanced lexical analysis

 We will demonstrate several advanced features of ANTLR lexer rules.

-We will make use of fragments to have reusable patterns.
+- More structured way to build patterns - We will make use of fragments to have reusable patterns.

-We will examine the need to switch context during lexical analysis.
+- Modes - We will examine the need to switch context during lexical analysis.
 This is usually due to a phenomenon known as island language.

 2 A Case Study